![]() |

 His blood is heavy.

+This is used to describe someone who is extremely obnoxious.
 As in: ugh, Joe won’t stop talking.
 His blood is so heavy.